What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Provide account settings or a contact method for data corrections.

-□ Provide a Data Deletion Option
+How Do I Provide a Data Deletion Option?

 Users can request deletion of their personal information, subject to legal retention requirements.